alijany/crypto-icons/README.md

 **Use [SVG.js](https://svgjs.com/) to manipulate SVG elements :**

-> Note : this also works in Node.Js environment
+> Note : this works in Node.Js environment
+> Note : The SVG.Box functions are currently unavailable

 ```typescript
 cryptoIcons()